Prioritizing Workplace Mental Health Beyond the Pandemic

 Are meals included?

-We will provide breakfast and lunch on Wednesday, September 9th, and breakfast on Thursday, September 10th.
-Speakers and attendees are invited to dinner on Wednesday evening at the Staglin Family Vineyard but must confirm attendance in advance.
+We will provide breakfast and lunch on Tuesday and Wednesday.
+We will host a members-only reception on Monday evening, and speakers and attendees are invited to dinner on Tuesday evening at the Staglin Family Vineyard but must confirm attendance in advance.

 What is the dress code?